Topological classes of higher-dimensional black holes in massive gravity: Topological properties of higher-dimensional black holes in massive gravity

-In this section, we first review the topological method proposed in \cite{WLM}, and then change the values of the black holes' parameters to study the thermodynamic topology for the different higher-dimensional black holes in the ghost-free massive gravity.
-The topological numbers for these black holes are obtained.
+In this section, we first review the topological approach proposed in \cite{WLM}, and then change the values of the black holes' parameters to study the topological numbers for the different higher-dimensional black holes in the ghost-free massive gravity.